Hyhen115/DeFunds/README.md

   - Campaign Owner can Propose a **3 Day Deadline Extension Proposal** to your donators to vote for if they allows you to extend your deadline of your project
   - there will be a voting weight for each donators based on how much they support your campaign
     > Donating 100 ETH can have weight of 100 votes on Deadline Extension Proposals to encourage donators partipitation in votes and campaign donations
+  - when the Extension proposal ends, campain owner can confirm the voting result and extend the deadline
 - **Get Funds**
   - Campaign Owners can **Only** Withdraw Funds from the crowdfunding Campaign met its target
 ## Libraries